 Orchard Valley Waldorf School (OVWS) is an independent school founded in 2004.
 Built upon the commitment of a passionate group of families to expand Waldorf education in central Vermont, our developing school has grown to serve families from infancy to grade 8, with summer and aftercare programs available.

-Our main East Montpelier campus is located on a beautiful 55-acre property of rolling hills, extensive river frontage, and spectacular views.
-The main campus offers grades 1 through 8 and two mixed-age Kindergartens, one of which is Farm and Forest, an outdoor program.
-The Child’s Garden is an Early Childhood satellite of Orchard Valley located in Montpelier, serving children 2 1/2 to 6 years.
+Our Grace Farm Campus in East Montpelier is located on a beautiful 55-acre property of rolling hills, extensive river frontage, and spectacular views.
+The Grace Farm campus offers grades 1 through 8 and two mixed-age Kindergartens, one of which is Farm and Forest, an outdoor program.
+The Child’s Garden Campus in Montpelier serves children 2 1/2 to 6 years.
 The Little Lambs Early Care Center, also located in Montpelier, opened its doors in September 2016 and serves children ages 6 weeks to 3 1/2 years.

 We are excited to see what the future holds for OVWS!

 At OVWS we hold the interests of the children as our highest priority.
 We uphold an environment of safety and acceptance that seeks to recognize the special gifts of each child.